 It’s difficult living with a disability.
 Social Security was developed to help those that struggle with disabilities lead better quality lives.
 However, this process to get these benefits is complicated.
 Where do you even start?
 What do you do if your interests are stopped?
-Bader Scott Injury Lawyers are experienced Atlanta personal injury lawyers that understand how important your case is.
+Bader Scott Injury Lawyers are experienced Atlanta social security disability lawyers that understand how important your case is.
 Many families depend on disability to survive.
 Getting benefits can be challenging, and having an attorney can help you win.

 Any time that you have to deal with the government, it’s a slow process.
 Between lots of paperwork and deadlines, you could be waiting a long time to receive your benefits.
 We want to expedite the process because we know how much you need your disability benefits.
 We can help you, whether you have been denied, lost your benefits, or are thinking of applying for benefits.
 You should call our office today, so we can get started on your case.